 All services are facing unprecedented inflationary pressure reflecting the wider economy.
 The council's finances are particularly sensitive to increases in the National Living Wage, which is expected to be driven significantly higher by greater wage growth in the wider economy.
 The impact on the County Council's budget will be profound.
-The budget gap in 2023/24 is expected to grow from a manageable £8m at the time the MTFS was approved in February to c£20m based on current inflation projections.
-Over the life of the MTFS the gap could increase from £40m to over £70m unless mitigation actions are taken.
+The budget gap in 2023/24 is expected to grow from a manageable £8m at the time the MTFS was approved in February to c£12m based on current inflation projections, despite assuming the maximum council Tax increase.
+Over the life of the MTFS the gap could increase to over £80m unless mitigation actions are taken.
 These estimates will become quickly out of date if the trend of worsening economic news does not stop.